Table of Contents

 - Avoid canopies that are strapped directly onto the handle of the carrier, because the fabric can fall and pose a suffocation risk to your baby.

-- Avoid a cover that zip us too close to your child’s face.
+- Avoid one that zips up too close to your child’s face.

 - Ensure the canopy has side vents so your baby has adequate airflow and is not covered all over.